johannesnelson/johannesnelson.github.io/_posts/2024-01-11-passive_acoustic_monitoring.md

 ## Overview
 Soundscapes are an essential part of the natural world and the ecosystems that make it up.
+Healthy, diverse soundscapes correlate with healthy, diverse ecosystems.
 By deploying audio recorders in the field, researchers, conservationists, and wildlife enthusiasts can tap into the wealth of information propagating through the air in the form of sound.
 Passive acoustic monitoring involves the sampling, processing, and analysis of ecological soundscapes, usually with a focus on specific wildlife species.

+## Why passive acoustic monitoring?
+Traditional field surveys--using human observers--can be costly and resource-intensive.
+Surveyors need to be trained by experts and then brought to often remote locations.
+Because we cannot feasibly leave multiple people stationed continuously across a landscape, remote sensing technology offers attractive alternatives.
+Wildlife cameras, drones, and other optical solutions can only go so far: line of sight is often more challenging to establish than line of hearing.

+Imagine a dense forest, a foggy seaside, or any where at night.
+Sound propagates through such obstrucitons much more easily.
+What's more, audio data takes up less storage.
+Since animals often vocalize in a way that is unique to their species, the captured audio signatures provide the means for comprehensive biodiversity assessments.

 ## Why the bird focus?
 The simple answer: they are everywhere and they sing!